-The size of the bench is going to vary greatly depending on how many people it is intended to seat.
+The size of the bench that you choose is going to vary greatly depending on how many people it is intended to seat.
 A bench between 42 and 52 inches in length will seat two adults comfortably.
-A booth-style table with a 48-inch bench on each side will fit a family of three children and two adults.
-On average, benches have a height of 18 inches and a depth of approximately 17 1/2 inches.
-Depth should not exceed 20 inches for comfort.
+Bench length per person will, of course, vary depending on the size of the people involved.

 Measuring Place Settings

 Length is measured in a similar fashion, but varies a bit depending on seating layout.
 For example, a four-person table with seating along one side will require at least a 21 inch depth, while seating along both sides requires a table at least 42 inches deep.

 This size will work well with the 18-inch height of the bench, and provide enough space for comfortable seating.
 Selecting an expandable table top will provide more table space as needed and is an ideal addition for entertaining or special occasions.